 I am a fourth year Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign.
 I am working with Professor Brighten Godfrey, and also closely working with Professor Radhika Mittal.
 Also, I earned my Bachelor and Master at the Computer Science at UNIST, South Korea, working with Professor Myeongjae Jeon.

 I am broadly interested in system and networking.
-My current research focuses on cloud infrastructure, specifically for LLM inference.
+My current focus is research on infrastructure, specifically for LLM inference.
 I aim to improve application performance, reduce costs, and enhance reliability by making infrastructure more application-aware.
-My projects include request routing for microservices in geo-distributed clusters (SLATE), ML-based routing for LLM inference in heterogeneous GPU clusters, verification for reliable cluster management (Kivi), and Memory-aware ML training job co-location framework (Zico).

 Most likely, you can find me on the 3rd floor at Siebel Center for Computer Science at Urbana, IL (or at a cafe in Urbana-Champaign)